openhealthcare/opal/doc/docs/reference/mixins.md

 Takes in a field name and returns a json description of the field.

 #### get_human_readable_type

-provides a human readable description of the field name for example Date & Time for a DateTime Field.
+Provides a human readable description of the field name for example Date & Time for a DateTime Field.

 #### get_lookup_list_api_name

-provides the api name of the lookup list related to the field if it exists
+Provides the api name of the lookup list related to the field if it exists

 ### ToDictMixin
 Provides a method that serialises a model